Certificate in Business Analytics

 - ITM 415 Advanced Database – Advanced database management system design principles and techniques.
 Topics include, but are

 not limited to, advanced SQL statements, access methods, query processing and optimization, concurrency controls, non-relational databases.

 - MKTG 315 Marketing Insights – Generate consumer insights via the marketing research process to support management decision-making and solve marketing problems.
 Define the research problems, develop research plans, collect data, analyze the data, and communicate recommendations.

-- Students in catalog years prior to 2020-2021 will need to submit a hard copy of the catalog update form in order to enroll in the certificate program.
+- Students in catalog years prior to 2020-2021 will need to submit the catalog update form in order to enroll in the certificate program.
 They should fill out the section of the form labeled: Add a Minor or Certificate Not Available in Your Catalog Year.
+Currently, the form can be submitted to the Office of the Registrar at email@example.com from your Boise State email address without a signature.
 These students will be able to count courses taken prior to fall 2020 towards the certificate.

 Students in majors outside of COBE (see catalog for exceptions) will need to request a permission number in order to enroll in the required class ITM 315.
 Please contact firstname.lastname@example.org to initiate this.

 Check out our Business and Economics Analytics major.